-Gross Margin and Segment Gross Margin - In addition to net income, we view our gross margin as an important performance measure of the core profitability of our operations.
-We review our gross margin monthly for consistency and trend analysis.
+Adjusted Gross Margin and Segment Adjusted Gross Margin - In addition to net income, we view our adjusted gross margin as an important performance measure of the core profitability of our operations.
+We review our adjusted gross margin monthly for consistency and trend analysis.

-We define gross margin as total operating revenues, less purchases and related costs, and we define segment gross margin for each segment as total operating revenues for that segment less commodity purchases for that segment.
-Our gross margin equals the sum of our segment gross margins.
-Gross margin and segment gross margin are primary performance measures used by management, as these measures represent the results of product sales and purchases, a key component of our operations.
-As an indicator of our operating performance, gross margin and segment gross margin should not be considered an alternative to, or more meaningful than, operating revenues, net income or loss, net income or loss attributable to partners, operating income, net cash provided by operating activities or any other measure of financial performance presented in accordance with GAAP.
+We define adjusted gross margin as total operating revenues, less purchases and related costs, and we define segment adjusted gross margin for each segment as total operating revenues for that segment less purchases and related costs for that segment.
+Our adjusted gross margin equals the sum of our segment adjusted gross margins.
+Adjusted gross margin and segment adjusted gross margin are primary performance measures used by management, as these measures represent the results of product sales and purchases, a key component of our operations.
+As an indicator of our operating performance, adjusted gross margin and segment adjusted gross margin should not be considered an alternative to, or more meaningful than, operating revenues, gross margin, segment gross margin, net income or loss, net income or loss attributable to partners, operating income, net cash provided by operating activities or any other measure of financial performance presented in accordance with GAAP.